odradev/casper-trade/cli/README.md

 ### Complete Workflow Example

-Here's a complete workflow for deploying and using CasperSwap on local nctl:
+Here's a complete workflow for deploying and using Casper Trade on local nctl:

 ```bash
 # 1. Clear cache and deploy